Visas and immigration

 A Visa

-A Visas, or Air Transit Visas, allow travelers to travel through an Austrian airport, for example, as a stop-over on their journey.
+A Visas, or Air Transit Visas, allow travelers to pass through an Austrian airport, for example, as a stop-over on their journey.
 Austria only requires this visa from certain nationalities, so be sure to do your homework and find out if this applies to you.

 Family walking through an airport